Chymyst/chymyst-core/docs/chymyst01.md

 ## The syntax of `JoinRun`

 So far, we have been using a kind of chemistry-resembling pseudocode to illustrate the structure of reactions in `JoinRun`.
-The actual syntax of `JoinRun` is only a little more verbose than that pseudocode:
+This pseudocode was designed to prepare us for the actual syntax of `JoinRun`, which is only a little more verbose:

 ```scala
 import code.winitzki.jc.JoinRun._